 Are you looking to score an investment property for a low price… whether to “flip” it or simply because you love fixer-uppers?
-If so, one option you might consider is the sheriff’s sale, also known as a foreclosure auction.
+If so, one option you might consider is the Sheriff’s Sale, which is a little different than a foreclosure auction.
+A Sheriff’s Sale is generally a court ordered process with the purpose to satisfy legal pressure against the former owner of the property.
+A foreclosure auction is when a home is sold directly from the bank as a result of lack of payment on the property.
 At these events, you can often get properties for far below their full market value; while the condition of these homes can be variable, there’s no question that it’s a worthwhile option for real estate investors.

 Defining the Sheriff’s Sale

 A Sheriff’s Sale is a public auction traditionally held on the steps of a courthouse, and officiated by the sheriff or his deputies, giving the auction its name.
 The auctions are still officiated by law enforcement officers today.
 The sale of the home takes place because of a court order, and the money generally goes to several different entities that need justification such as lawyers and lenders.
 Without court authorization, foreclosure cannot take place on the home.
 The auction is held with the public – giving anyone with the funds the opportunity to take over the home.

 These sales are all local, and typically they are conducted at the county level.
 They happen pretty often, and the best way to keep tabs on them is to stay in the loop with your county’s Sheriff’s department.
 Online Sheriff’s auctions are becoming more and more common as years go on.
 Be sure to get on a mailing list for your local Sheriff’s office if you’re looking to purchase soon!

 What Kinds of Homes Will You Find?

 Buyers and investors may wonder: What kinds of property are sold at a Sheriff’s sale?